What is Nunes' FISA memo? 6 things to know about the secret document

 But what is so controversial about the FISA surveillance program in the first place?

-Section 702 of the Foreign Intelligence Surveillance Act (FISA) – which was recently reapproved by Congress – allows intelligence officials to oversee communications of foreigners outside of the U.S. without a warrant.
+Section 702 of the Foreign Intelligence Surveillance Act (FISA) allows intelligence officials to oversee communications of foreigners outside of the U.S. without a warrant.
+Congress reauthorized Section 702 earlier this year – reigniting a debate over the controversial program.

 Critics argue that although the law cannot be used to target Americans, U.S. citizens are often swept up in the data collection – which can be viewed without a warrant.